erikwilson/deeplearn-graph-serializer/README.md

 const graph2Json = GraphSerializer.graphToJson(graph2, false)
 ```

-Then when using `GraphSerializer.jsonToGraph` we would pass a tensor object as the second parameter, this allows the deserializer to reference tensors from other deserialized graphs:
+Then when using `GraphSerializer.jsonToGraph` we would pass a deserialized tensors object as the second parameter, this allows the deserializer to chain tensor references from other graphs:

 ```js
 let deserial =  GraphSerializer.jsonToGraph(graph1Json)